What is the Internship Pathways program?

 - PAWs Animal Shelter (Photography and Digital Marketing)

 - Wilsonville Public Library (Photography)

 We would like to thank the below mentors for providing guidance to students during their photography internships.

 We would like to thank the following individuals and businesses/organizations for loaning materials/space or providing other support to summer interns.
 The individuals listed below allowed students to contact them for a phone interview about their career path.

 - Club K

 - Josh Farmer - (Profession: Video Game Designer)

 - Charlie Nappi- (Profession: Natural Resource Management, City of Portland Parks)

 Do you have a concern about your internship?

 Are you an intern and have a concern about your internship, were injured, or had an uncomfortable situation with a person at your internship?
 Please complete the Internship Concern Reporting Form.
-If this is an urgent concern you can contact the CREST Internship Coordinator at (503) 673-7000 ext 6348 or email NappiL@wlwv.k12.or.us
+You can also contact the CREST Internship Coordinator directly at (503) 673-7000 ext 6348 or email NappiL@wlwv.k12.or.us